 In this article we take a closer look at the top attractions and things to do in Lanzarote.
-There is far much more to explore here than the famous beaches and resorts.
-This island is one of the most diverse of the 7 Canary Islands.
+There is far more to explore here than the famous beaches and resorts.
+This island is one of the most diverse of the Canaries Archipelago with many unique experiences waiting.

 There is so much natural beauty on offer here to go with the regular tourist attractions one expects.
 From the volcanic landscapes of Timanfaya park to the lava tunnel of Cueva de los Verdes.
 This island boasts many must see attractions.

 In no particular order, below are some of the very best things to do in Lanzarote during your visit.

 Timanfaya National Park

 Timanfaya National Park is number one of the many things to do in Lanzarote during your visit.The volcanic landscape here covers an area of 51 km’s.
 The park takes it’s name from the Timanfaya volcano.
 This is the only active volcano here.
 The Mars-like landscape is a result of the volcanic eruptions between 1730 – 1736.